-The school considers curriculum provision to be outstanding.
+The school considers curriculum provision to be of high quality.
 Westgate provides all children with a relevant and imaginative curriculum based around the needs of the children and the locality of the school.
 The result is a local curriculum set within a global framework, which engages and motivates learners.